geoffreylitt/simple_recommender/README.md

 This means you don't have to maintain a separate copy of your data, and also don't incur the operational complexity of needing to use Redis.
 Hooray for simplicity!

+For more background on the idea behind the gem, see [this blog post](https://www.geoffreylitt.com/2017/03/19/building-a-rails-recommendation-engine.html).

 **But is it fast enough?**

 simple_recommender uses fast integer array operations built into Postgres,